Uterine cancer

 - History of endometrial hyperplasia

-- History of other cancers (breast cancer, ovarian cancer or colon cancer)
+- History of breast cancer, ovarian cancer or colon cancer

 - History of taking tamoxifen for breast cancer prevention or breast cancer treatment

-Genetic testing can help identify your risk for ovarian cancer, breast cancer and other cancer types.
+Genetic testing can help identify some of your risk factors for uterine cancer and other types of cancer.

 Detection & diagnosis of uterine cancer